15 days Beijing Xi'an and Tibet adventure tour to Kathmandu

 Late morning, start your visit to Shaanxi History Museum, one of the largest state museum with modern facilities, as well as the best place to know Chinese history in China.
 Xi'an was the capital of 13 Dynasties starting over 2,000 years ago so it is no wonder the museum here holds such a wealth of history that needs to be protected and displayed to the world.

 Afterward, head to the Big Wild Goose Pagoda, the most famous landmark of Xi'an.
 First built in 652 during the Tang Dynasty, the pagoda was used to preserve the Buddhist sutras brought back from India.
 Atop of the pagoda, it offers a bird's eye view of Xi'an city.

 As you visit Xi'an City Wall with your guide in the afternoon, you will have a chance to walk along with the oldest and best-preserved city wall in the world.
 After that, take a walk along Shuyuan Men, a cultural street which is famous for selling the delicate traditional art crafts.

 Today make an excursion to see the world-famous Terracotta Warriors in the northeast countryside of Xi'an.
 This life-size army of thousands has stood guard over the soul of China's first emperor, Qin Shi Huang for over 2,000 years, and even now you can see their distinct facial expressions and positions orderly arranged in battle formations, presenting a real scene of war in ancient China.

-After driving back to Xi'an city, continue visiting the Great Mosque, one of the largest mosque which blends Chinese and Islamic architecture.
-Next up with some free time to explore for some souvenirs or antiques in the Bazaar near the Mosque.
-In the evening after the local specialty - Dumpling Banquet as dinner, enjoy the splendid Tang Dynasty Music and Dance Show.
+Afternoon return to Xi'an downtown and continue visiting the Great Mosque, one of the largest mosque which blends Chinese and Islamic architecture.
+Freely explore the Muslim Bazaar and try some local street food.
+In the evening you may enjoy the splendid Tang Dynasty Music and Dance Show (optional, fee is on your own).